jchatel/quickmail-next-docs/deliverability/quickmail-auto-warmer.md

 ## How Long Should I Warm Up the Email Account?

-Cold email experts generally recommend warming up new email accounts for at least 2 weeks.
-However, there is no strict rule — it depends on your team's needs and sending goals.
-You can warm up longer for better deliverability or start sooner if you are working on a tighter schedule.
+Cold email experts generally recommend warming up new email accounts for at least two weeks.
+However, there is no strict rule—it depends on your team’s needs and sending goals.
+You can warm them up longer to improve deliverability or start sooner if you’re working with a tighter schedule.

+**Note:** Google’s spam filters have recently become stricter.
+You may want to extend the warm-up period by a few weeks or begin by sending to non-Google recipients.

+However, please note that the autowarmer can help improve your sender reputation, but it does not guarantee that your emails will reach the inbox like all other auto-warmer platforms.

 ## Should I Turn Off Auto-Warmer Once I Start Sending Outreach?